First impeachment of Donald Trump

-The articles were submitted to the Senate on January 16, 2020, initiating the trial.
+The articles of impeachment were submitted to the Senate on January 16–31, 2020, initiating an impeachment trial.
 The trial saw no witnesses or documents being subpoenaed, as Republican senators rejected attempts to introduce subpoenas.
 On February 5, Trump was acquitted on both counts by the Senate, as neither count received 67 votes to convict.
-On Article I, abuse of power, the vote was 48 for conviction, 52 for acquittal.
-On Article II, obstruction of Congress, the vote was 47 for conviction, 53 for acquittal.
-Republican Mitt Romney, the only senator to break party lines, became the first U.S. senator to vote to convict a president of his own party in an impeachment trial, as he voted for conviction on abuse of power.
-Trump remained in office for the remainder of his term.

-Two days after the acquittal, Trump fired two witnesses who had testified about his conduct in the impeachment inquiry: Ambassador Gordon Sondland and Alexander Vindman, together with Vindman's twin brother Yevgeny.
+Trump remained in office for the remainder of his first term.
+However, he was impeached for a second time in 2021 following the January 6 United States Capitol attack, making him the first U.S. president in history to be impeached twice.
+Trump was again acquitted by the Senate in February 2021 after he had left office.

 Background

 Donald Trump is the third U.S. president to be impeached by the House of Representatives, after Andrew Johnson in 1868 and Bill Clinton in 1998.
 Before Trump, Johnson was the only president to be impeached in his first term.
 The House Judiciary Committee also voted to adopt three articles of impeachment against Richard Nixon, but he resigned prior to the full House vote.
 The Senate voted to acquit both Johnson and Clinton in their trials.

 Congress's first efforts to impeach Trump were initiated by Democratic representatives Al Green and Brad Sherman in 2017.
 In December 2017, an impeachment resolution failed in the House with a 58–364 vote margin.
 Following the 2018 elections, the Democrats gained a majority in the House and launched multiple investigations into Trump's actions and finances.
 Speaker of the House Nancy Pelosi initially resisted calls for impeachment.
-In May 2019, however, she indicated that Trump's continued actions, which she characterized as obstruction of justice and refusal to honor Congressional subpoenas, might make an impeachment inquiry necessary.
+In May 2019, however, she indicated that Trump's continued actions, which she characterized as obstruction of justice and refusal to honor congressional subpoenas, might make an impeachment inquiry necessary.

-Investigations into various scandals in the Trump administration, which could lead to articles of impeachment, were initiated by various house congressional committees led by Pelosi and began in February 2019.
+Investigations into various scandals in the Trump administration, which could lead to articles of impeachment, were initiated by various House congressional committees led by Pelosi in February 2019.
 A formal impeachment investigation began in July 2019, and several subpoenas were issued; while most were honored, several were not.
 The Trump administration asserted executive privilege, which led to several lawsuits, including In re: Don McGahn.